sayanchak/Conshy-Insurance/README.md

 If you are interested in just looking at the code for my project look in this repository for: jornaya_rawcode.R

-If you are interest in looking at my RMarkdown file itself look in this repository for: jornaya_rmarkdown.Rmd
+If you are interested in looking at my RMarkdown file itself look in this repository for: jornaya_rmarkdown.Rmd